 Our government is broken; Congress, gripped by rigid partisanship, seems unable or unwilling to initiate the reforms needed to fix it.
-In this situation, the Constitution gives the People the authority to take action (through state legislatures) by calling a convention for proposing amendments to the Constitution.
+In this situation, the US Constitution gives the People the authority to take action (through state legislatures) by calling a convention for proposing amendments to the US Constitution.

 Is it Time for an Article V Convention?

 We agree that something is broken: it is self-evident that our voices are not being heard and that our national government no longer serves us but itself.
 Where we might differ is not in our observations of today’s problems but in how to solve them.
 Regardless of the ideas of how to remedy what is wrong, the process to do so is clear and it is found in the fifth part (Article 5) of the United States Constitution, namely, a convention of states called by Congress on the application of two-thirds of the state legislatures.